 It has been nearly two years since we moved to the US.
 This post is about some of the little things that we have noticed living in the suburbs of Silicon Valley, California.
 We do the laundry in a laundry room outside of our apartment, and we have to pay $1.50 plus detergent every time.
 On the one hand you spend more money, on the other I think it’s good for the environment because it reduces usage.

 We are one week away from Halloween and walking around the neighborhood you can see how people are preparing for it.
 During Christmas it was all about overweight men flying in sleighs and red socks hanging all over the place.
 Now it’s all about undead people and scary stuff.
+It’s interesting to see how much dedication some people put into it.

 More than a year ago I had the opportunity to travel to Hyderabad, India for a week.
 Hyderabad is not your typical tourist spot.
 It is most known as a technology hub which means that many international technological companies have a presence there.
 This is one the reasons you won’t see fakirs, sadhus, cows, elephants, tigers or monkeys mentioned here.
 I arrived in Hyderabad in the middle of the night.
 A driver, who we may call Amit, was waiting for me.